lxmrc/lxmrc.github.io/_posts/2020-11-26-self-hosting-everything.md

     - bundle exec cap production deploy
 ```

 That's it!
 Everything finally worked.
-This last part took the most time by far because I wasn't just following along with someone else's instructions, but it was also the part where I learned the most.
+It was overkill for a toy application but it worked.

 ---

 ## Final thoughts

-Obviously I've skipped over a lot of troubleshooting and missteps and the hours spent on StackOverflow it took to get everything working.
+I've skipped over a lot of troubleshooting and missteps and the hours spent on StackOverflow it took to get everything working.
 Overall this whole process took me around 12-16 hours over several days, and it was getting past two or three specific errors that took up the bulk of that time.
+Maybe I should have written about them but I'd forgotten what they were by the time I decided to write this.

-An important realisation I had is that this would have taken much longer, or I might not have been able to do it at all, if it weren't for other people's blog posts.
+This would have taken much longer, or I might not have been able to do it at all, if it weren't for other people's blog posts, so thank you bloggers.

-Next time I do something like this I think I'll also try writing some Ansible playbooks to automate everything while I'm at it.

-Since writing this post I've torn down the GitLab and MinIO servers (because servers cost money) but [the app is still available](https://ticketty.lxmrc.com), albeit without file upload functionality.
+Since writing this post I've torn down the GitLab and MinIO servers (because money) but [the app is still available](https://ticketty.lxmrc.com), albeit without file upload functionality.

 Here are all the important links I used again in one spot if you want to do any of this yourself: